 Later in October 2004, CNET hired Mullenweg to help them with their own blogs.
 He would drop out of college to take this job, and moved from Houston to San Francisco.

 He worked there for a year, and left in October, 2005.
 That same month, he created the Akismet comment spam filter for WordPress.
 This plugin is still to this day, one of the most popular comment spam protectors for blogs.

 October was definitely a busy month for Automattic, the company that Matt founded after leaving CNET.
 They raised $1.10 million in a series A funding.
 Some of the first investors were True Ventures, Radar Partners, Polaris Ventures, and CNET among others.
 This was the first sign of growing outside confidence in the platform.

 However, with the additional time, now that he was not working for CNET, he also had the chance to update WordPress.
 The Duke 2.0 update came out in December.
 This was a major overhaul of the dashboard along with improved speed and efficiency with the posts and image uploading.

 Moving into 2006, Automattic started to grow their business and brand.

 They hired former Oddpost CEO and Yahoo!
 Executive Toni Schneider as Automattic CEO.
 Despite having thousands of users, the company now had only 5 employees.

 In August of that year, the first WordCamp was held in San Francisco.
 WordCamps are annual events that volunteers organize for users and developers to get together and discuss all things WordPress.
-Currently there are 346 WordCamps in 172 cities across 48 countries.
+As of 2018, there are 784 WordCamps in 69 cities across 65 countries (Source: About WordCamp).
 The annual meeting in San Francisco is the main event, where Matt Mullenweg gives his annual update called State of the Word.